Mill Hill School: History

 In 1939, Mill Hill School's premises became a hospital.
 The school was evacuated to St. Bees School in Cumberland for the duration of the Second World War.
 Collinson House, a school for girls, was named for it.
 A St Bees Association was founded in commemoration of this period of evacuation in the school's history by Michael Berry and David Smith.

 Mill Hill first admitted sixth form girls in 1975 and became fully co-educational in 1997.
 The BBC news website usually uses a picture taken at Mill Hill School for articles about boarding schools.

 In 2005 the school was one of 50 of the country's leading independent schools which were found guilty of running an illegal price-fixing cartel, exposed by The Times.
 Together they had driven up fees for thousands of parents.
 Each school was required to pay a nominal penalty of £10,000, and all agreed to make ex-gratia payments totalling three million pounds into a trust.
 It is to benefit persons who were students at the schools during the cartel period.

 In March 2007, Mill Hill celebrated its bicentenary.
 To mark the occasion, the school was granted a new coat of arms by Robert Noel, Her Majesty's Lancaster Herald.

+Patrick Radden Keefe, in The New Yorker, stated that circa the 2010s, the school had "a less academic reputation than its peers".
+He added that the cost to send a student there was "hefty".

 In 2018, the school experienced controversy when it was featured in the music video of London rapper Stefflon Don.
 In it, she was shown nude in the changing room showers, dancing on tables in classrooms, and smoking marijuana in the dormitories.